-The practice of monitoring energy use and CO_2 emissions, the analysis of energy use and CO_2 emissions and the impact analysis of measures have changed substantially since the implementation of the CO_2PL .
-In most of the companies, information about energy consumption was already available prior to the introduction of the CO2PL, mainly through energy bill payments.
-However, real 'insight' in the energy flows and CO2 footprint was lacking.
-Almost all companies agreed that, due to the CO_2PL , better insight was gained in the CO_2 emissions and energy use, e.g. by (sub)metering of energy use, gathering more (detailed) data, frequently drawing up monitoring reports, and internal discussions about energy use and CO2 emissions (see Fig. 2).
+The practice of monitoring energy use and CO_2 emissions, the analysis of energy use and CO_2 emissions and the impact analysis of measures has changed substantially since the implementation of the CO_2PL .
+In most of the companies information about energy consumption was already available prior to the introduction of the CO_2PL , mainly through energy bill payments.
+However, real 'insight' in the energy flows and CO_2 footprint was lacking.
+Almost all companies agreed that, due to the CO_2PL , better insight was gained in the CO_2 emissions and energy use, e.g. by (sub)metering of energy use, gathering more (detailed) data, frequently drawing up monitoring reports, and internal discussions about energy use and CO2 emissions (see Figure 3).
 Relevant quotes include for example: 'The CO2PL provided us with insight in our energy use and CO_2 emissions.
-Prior, we did not know whether we emitted 100 kg of CO_2 or 1 million tons of CO_2 .' {W}, 'Prior to the CO2PL, half of CO2 footprint was based on guesswork, simply because we did not have the data.' $\{G\}$, 'It turned out that we have been paying the energy bills of office space that did not belong to us anymore.
+Prior, we did not know whether we emitted 100 kg of CO2 or 1 million tons of CO2.' {W}, 'Prior to the CO2PL, half of CO2 footprint was based on guesswork, simply because we did not have the data.' {G}, 'It turned out that we have been paying the energy bills of office space that did not belong to us anymore.
 There was simply no one who was checking these kinds of things.' {I}.
-Apart from the CO2PL, company reorganizations, strengthened internal cooperation and centralized procurement of energy also considerably enhanced the insight in the companies' energy use and CO2 emissions.
-Almost all companies introduced certain performance metrics to further analyse these energy use and CO2 emission data on company level (see also section 'Setting CO2 emission reduction targets').
+Apart from the CO2PL, company reorganisations, strengthened internal cooperation and centralized procurement of energy also considerably enhanced the insight in the companies' energy use and CO2 emissions.
+Almost all companies introduced certain performance metrics to further analyse these energy use and CO2 emission data on company level (see also paragraph 5.3.5).
 The level of detail of the more in-depth analysis of energy efficiency and CO2 emission performance varied widely among the certified firms (e.g. at the level of buildings, projects, machinery, individual cars).
-Companies stressed the difficulty of developing meaningful performance metrics, e.g. due to the project-based type of work, varying types of construction and civil engineering activities and the wide use of subcontractors.
-Although companies claimed to have enhanced their insight in the impact of CO_2 emission reduction measures, this is limited to easily measurable CO_2 emission reductions of purchasing green electricity and driving more efficient lease cars.
-The majority of the noncertified companies also started to make CO_2 footprints on an annual basis since around 2012, however, with varying consistency, accuracy and completeness.
-Further analysis of these data seemed to be limited among the non-certified companies.
+Companies stressed the difficulty of developing meaningful performance metrics, e.g. due to the project based type of work, varying types of construction and civil engineering activities, and the wide use of subcontractors.
+Although companies claimed to have enhanced their insight in the impact of CO2 emission reduction measures, this is limited to easily measurable CO2 emission reductions of purchasing green electricity and driving more efficient lease cars.
+The majority of the non-certified companies also started to make CO2 footprints on an annual basis since around 2012, however with varying consistency, accuracy and completeness.
+Further analysis of these data seemed to be limited among the noncertified companies.

-Fig. 2 Responses to the question "The CO_2PL contributed to ..."
+Figure 3: Responses to the question "The CO2PL contributed to ..."